tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 This is the divide in the fragment: `float2 screenUV = i.uv.xy / i.uv.w;`.

-And if in the frag for some reason you would want `screenUV.uv` to be the same as `i.pos` (in pixels), you'd also need to multiply `screenUV.xy` by window width in pixels.
+And if in the frag for some reason you would want `screenUV.uv` to be the same as `i.pos` (in pixels), you'd also need to multiply `screenUV.xy` by window width.
 But normally we do the opposite: we divide `i.pos.xy` by screen width and height to get (0,1) values.

 <br/>